Virola self-hosted server running as a daemon on Arch Linux

 Create user

-parameter to create the user's home directory at/home/virola
+Make sure to keep-mparameter to create the user's home directory at/home/virola -

 Navigate to